Popular now on KPCC

 Congresswoman Judy Chu, State Sen. Ed Hernandez, State Assemblyman Ed Chau and Community College Trustee Mike Eng urged the San Gabriel City Council to let Chin-Ho Liao begin his term of office.
 Liao was elected to the city council March 5.
 However, two weeks later, a resident filed a complaint alleging Liao lives outside the city limits and therefore is not eligible to serve.

 The San Gabriel City Council held a recent hearing on the residency issue, but Liao's supporters say an independent third party should have been brought in because the council is made up of two candidates Liao challenged for the open seat and two incumbents who supported candidates other than Liao.
 The results of that hearing will be announced on Monday.

 Maven's Morning Coffee: DWP lawsuit dismissed, Daily News endorsements, councilman's cancer in remission

 Good morning, readers.
 Welcome to the Maven's Morning Coffee -- a listing of the important headlines, news conferences, public meetings and announcements you need to know to fuel up and tackle your day.

 The Maven's Morning Coffee is also available as a daily email.
 Click here to subscribe.

-Today is Tuesday, April 23, and here is what's happening in Los Angeles:
+Today is Friday, May 3, and here is what's happening in Los Angeles: